 3. God Created Us Male and Female

 The third truth in these verses is that God created us male and female.
 And this too points to Christianity and begs for the completion of Christ.
 How?
-In two ways at least.
+In at least two ways.
 One comes from the mystery of marriage.
 The other comes from the historical ugliness of male-female relationships in sin.

 The Mystery of Marriage